emergy-official/assets.parf.ai/website/src/pages/terms.md

 ### Image Upload for Anomaly Detection

 Please ensure that any images you upload to our website are in compliance with our terms and conditions.
-By uploading an image, you agree to allow Anomaly.parf.ai to utilize the image for anomaly detection and related services.
+By uploading an image, you agree to allow assets.parf.ai to utilize the image for anomaly detection and related services.
 Remember that you must own or have the right to use and share the image, ensuring it does not infringe on any copyrights or personal privacy rights.

 Upon successful upload, our system will analyze the image for any anomalies and provide you with the results.